-1. Quid Pro Quo:
+- 1. Quid Pro Quo:

+- a) an employee of the recipient,

+- b) conditions the provision of an aid, benefit, or service of the recipient,

+- c) on an individual's participation in unwelcome sexual conduct

+- 2. Sexual Harassment

+- a) unwelcome conduct,

+- b) determined by a reasonable person,

+- c) to be so severe, and

+- d) pervasive, and,

+- e) objectively offensive,

-- a) an employee of the recipient, - b) conditions the provision of an aid, benefit, or service of the recipient, - c) on an individual's participation in unwelcome sexual conduct f)that it effectively denies a person equal access to the University's education program or activity.
+f)that it effectively denies a person equal access to the University's education program or activity.